syscrsh/scripts/README.md

   various purposes.

 * Most of them should be pretty self-explanatory and require little modification to work.
-As they are written for myself, I don't care about POSIX or portability too much.
+As they are written for myself, I don't care too much about POSIX or portability in general.

 * Modify the scripts as you see fit.
-  Where they obviously need to be changed, I added '<>' markers.
+  Where they obviously need to be changed, I added **<>** markers.
-  For example, replace '<HOSTNAME>' with a hostname of one of your servers that you can SSH into.
+  For example, replace **<HOSTNAME>** with a hostname of one of your servers that you can SSH into.

 ### Notes